mauricioaznar/personal-portfolio/README.md

 * add more info to postgres.md
 * solve npm questions
 * add more to eslint.md

-* re do express
+## Done

-* investigat Currying is an advanced technique of working with functions.
-It's used not only in JavaScript, but in other languages as well.
-Currying is a transformation of functions that translates a function from callable as f(a, b, c) into callable as f(a)(b)(c) .
-The result of curry(func) is a wrapper function(a)
+* investigate Currying
   * add this to interview-javascript

-## Done
+* re do express
 * add more to jest.md
 * reorganizing conent numbers
 * add javascript copy to clipboard